-(same as SC/EATS3001 1.0 and SC/PHYS3001 1.0)
+(Cross listed with SC/EATS3001 1.0 and SC/PHYS3001 1.0)

 This is a seminar course taught by guest speakers from industry, government and the university.
 Content changes from year to year, but includes such topics as professional ethics, communications regulations, space law, space science policy, project management, privacy and security issues in computing.